LukeAskew/gulp-fabricate/README.md

 Type: `String` or `Array`
 Default: `src/data/**/*.json`

-JSON files to use as data for views.
+JSON or YAML files to use as data for views.

 ### options.docs